 The 10:30 Choir leads the assembly in song at the 10:30 AM Sunday liturgy.
 Choir members are high school age and older, and commit for a full year of service or one quarter at a time.
 The choir rehearses Thursday nights from 6:45 PM to 8:00 PM September through Pentecost.
 The warm-up rehearsal is at 9:30 AM Sunday mornings.
 The time commitment consists of regular Thursday night rehearsals, Sunday liturgy, Christmas Eve 10 PM Mass, Holy Thursday 7 PM Mass, Good Friday liturgy at 4:30 PM, Easter Vigil on Holy Saturday night, and Easter morning at 10:30 AM.
 There are also very occasional Saturday rehearsals and a fall and spring gathering or retreat.
-Requirements are an openness to learning musical and vocal skills as a member of the group, a desire to be a part of a small faith community, and a willingness to share and deepen their faith through music ministry.
+Requirements are an openness to learning musical and vocal skills as a member of the group, and a desire to be a part of a small faith community, sharing and deepening their faith through music ministry.
 Auditions are not required.

 5:00 & 9:30 Summer Choirs

 The 5:00 and 9:30 Summer Choirs meet an hour before each mass to rehearse the music for that liturgy.
 This is a week-by-week commitment on those weekends between Memorial Day and Labor Day.
 Children entering third grade through adults age 99+ are welcome.